 It's kind of like if they made Satan, or some random demon, part of Christmas just because they're part of Christian lore.
 Although fans of anagrams will say that it has happened.

-01:55 Speed up to this part for a singing, Disney-fied, really young Sean Connery... you're welcome, ladies.
+Speed up to the 01:55 mark for a singing, Disney-fied, really young Sean Connery... you're welcome, ladies.

 The first recorded reference to leprechauns appears in a medieval tale called The Adventure of Fergus, Son of Leti.
 In one of the stories, Fergus mac Leti, a King, ends up passing out on a beach and wakes up to find himself being dragged to sea by three "luchorpain".
 He then subdues his captors and they grant him three wishes in exchange for their freedom.

 Its entire existence is a cruel joke on humanity.
-A leprechaun's Pot of Gold is held at the end of a rainbow, which is a place that's literally impossible to reach because a rainbow is an optical effect that moves farther away the closer you get to it.
+A leprechaun's pot of gold is held at the end of a rainbow, a place that's literally impossible to reach because a rainbow is an optical effect that moves farther away the closer you get to it.

-Since they are mythical descendants of Gods that were fabled to have inhabited Ireland in a Pre-Christian period, they, along with their cousins the Clurichauns (#4), are the closest that Irish mythology comes to a trickster deity (in Christianity, it would be compared to a kind of demon).
+Since they are mythical descendants of gods that were fabled to have inhabited Ireland in a Pre-Christian period, they, along with their cousins the Clurichauns (see number 4 below), are the closest that Irish mythology comes to a trickster deity (in Christianity, it would be compared to a kind of demon).

 They could accomplish awesome feats, like replacing severed arms with working, silver-plated arms (take THAT Star Wars and X-Men) and poison people with their eyes.